OCA/maintainer-tools/CONTRIBUTING.md

 ...
 ```

-For apply monkey patches use post_load hook.
+For applying monkey patches use post_load hook.
 In order to apply them just if the module is installed.